Wednesday, August 31, 2022

 Out of purposeless toil, the discord of exertion dissolves to stillness and pandemonium mutes the spirit.
 Two years of reticence have been thrust upon my wearisome existence as I practice the art of silence.
 My lips ache from biting them to hush the words I am tempted to speak in the face of a culture of chaos, where opinions are the dividing factor, a disquieting façade of polarization.
 A culture in which friends become enemies and certainty fades like vapor as we are constantly exposed to distrust and suspicion.
 It is as though we have forgotten who the real enemy is.

-The truth is, I am tired, and I am angry--the words tired and angry seems subdued in comparison to the deep complex emotions I tenaciously stuff down my inner spirt to survive the turmoil that engulfs our society and clobbers the conscious with the empty promises and false perceptions.
+The truth is, I am tired, and I am angry--the words tired and angry seem subdued in comparison to the deep complex emotions I tenaciously stuff down my inner spirit to survive the turmoil that engulfs our society and clobbers the conscious with the empty promises and false perceptions.
 The lassitude that invades my spirit weighs like fetters, a wearisome affair "under the sun."

 The Grave